MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Update-MgBetaServicePrincipalSynchronizationJobSchema.md

   - `[ContainerFilter <IMicrosoftGraphContainerFilter>]`: containerFilter
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[IncludedContainers <String[]>]`:
-  - `[Editable <Boolean?>]`: true if the synchronization rule can be customized; false if this rule is read-only and should not be changed.
+  - `[Editable <Boolean?>]`: true if the synchronization rule can be customized; false if this rule is read-only and shouldn't be changed.
   - `[GroupFilter <IMicrosoftGraphGroupFilter>]`: groupFilter
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[IncludedGroups <String[]>]`:
   - `[Id <String>]`: Synchronization rule identifier.
 Must be one of the identifiers recognized by the synchronization engine.
 Supported rule identifiers can be found in the synchronization template returned by the API.
   - `[Metadata <IMicrosoftGraphStringKeyStringValuePair[]>]`: Additional extension properties.
-Unless instructed explicitly by the support team, metadata values should not be changed.
+Unless instructed explicitly by the support team, metadata values shouldn't be changed.
     - `[Key <String>]`: Key.
     - `[Value <String>]`: Value.
   - `[Name <String>]`: Human-readable name of the synchronization rule.
 Not nullable.